terales/blackbird-docs/src/content/docs/concepts/flights.md

 ![live bird](~/assets/docs/live-bird.gif)

+## Parallel flights

+While a Bird can produce an unlimited number of flights, we’ve introduced a limit on how many can fly in parallel.
+This does not affect the total number of executions or the amount of data processed, but it does control how many flights can start at the exact same time.
+If you trigger more flights than your subscription allows to run concurrently, the extra ones will queue up and execute as soon as capacity becomes available.
+You can monitor these queued flights using the `Waiting` filter in the _Flights_ tab.
+The parallel execution limits depend on your subscription: the Team plan allows up to 6 concurrent flights, the Business plan allows 12, and the Enterprise plan supports unlimited parallel executions.

 ## Stop a flight

 To end a Flight that hasn’t completed yet, use the `Stop Flight` button next to the Bird’s name when viewing that specific flight under the _Flights_ tab.